kisp/musicxml-pwgl/README.md

 [MusicXML](http://www.recordare.com/xml.html) export for [PWGL](http://siba.fi/PWGL/).

-*This project has just been set up.
-Development will start shortly.*
+*Development is in progress.
+No release has been made yet.*

 Licensing
 ----------------